 What Happens During Work Time?

-This math procedures lesson revisits “What is Math Workshop?”
+This math classroom routines and procedures lesson revisits “What is Math Workshop?”
 It goes more in depth on what should happen during work time.
 If you plan on using centers, this lesson is when you will explain your center math procedures.

-During the lesson, describe your expectations for work time for in-class students (if applicable).
+During the lesson, describe your expectations for work time.

 - Raise your hand if you need the teacher, or what students should do if they need help.